Skip to content

 Repentogon AddCacheFlags QoL

-Applying stat modifiers outside of cache callback⚓︎
+Applying stat modifiers outside of the MC_EVALUATE_CACHE callback⚓︎

 Advanced stat calculations⚓︎

-Both Tears and Damage use a more elaborate multi-step formula to calculate their values.
+Both Tears and Damage use a more elaborate, multi-step formula to calculate their values.

-It might be desirable to make modded stat ups be affected by those formulas (such as the soft Tears cap) or be apllied before specific vanilla multipliers (such as Soy Milk's damage decrease).
+It might be desirable to make modded stat-ups be affected by those formulas (such as the 5.00 soft Tears cap), or to apply them before specific vanilla multipliers (such as the "Soy Milk" downwards damage multiplier).

 Example code⚓︎